-Applied Research Studies IV Credit hours: 0.00
+Applied Research Studies IV

 Using a suitable internship experience as a basis, a learning plan and learning outcomes within a particular disciplinary perspective are prepared for Applied Research Studies IV.
 Depending upon the discipline, students may be required to review and complete risk management and safety materials, manuals, and tests.
-Prerequisite(s): Admission ~ ~ ram